jenpenner/Module_5/README.md

 ---

 ## Key Findings
-- Coupon acceptance is **strongly associated with existing behavior** (e.g., frequent bar or restaurant visits).
 - **Proximity matters**: acceptance decreases as required travel time increases.
 - Coffee House coupons are more likely to be accepted when drivers:
-  - Are traveling alone
+  - Are traveling with an adult passenger
   - Have no urgent destination
-  - Experience warmer temperatures
+  - Have a lower income bracket
 - Social context (presence of children, marital status) influences acceptance behavior.
-- Coupons tend to **reinforce existing habits** rather than change behavior.

 ---